logrotate/logrotate/README.md

     gpg: WARNING: This key is not certified with a trusted signature!
     gpg:          There is no indication that the signature belongs to the owner.
     Primary key fingerprint: 992A 96E0 7505 6E79 CD82  14F9 873D B375 72A3 7B36

+You may then unpack the tarball:

+    $ tar -xJf logrotate-3.11.0.tar.xz

 # Patches and Questions